US Open: Rory McIlroy sets sights on ending major drought at The Open after runner-up finish

 McIlroy stays positive despite near-miss

-The former world No 1 impressed from tee to green throughout the week, hitting 59 greens in regulation over the four rounds, with McIlroy struggling to adjust to the speed of the greens and experiencing a cold putter on the final day.
+The former world No 1 impressed from tee to green throughout the week, hitting 59 greens in regulation over the four rounds, but struggled to adjust to the speed of the surfaces and experienced a cold putter on the final day.

 "I thought I did really well at executing my game plan, hitting a lot of fairways, hitting a lot of greens, again, what you should do at a US Open," McIlroy added.